jfrog/frogbot/README.md

 report.
 In order to include all of the vulnerabilities in the report, including older ones that weren't added by this PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

-The Frogbot scan Bitbucket Server workflow:
+The Frogbot scan on Bitbucket Server workflow:
 1. The developer opens a pull request.
 2. Frogbot scans the pull request and adds a comment with the scan results.
 3. Frogbot can be triggered again following new commits, by adding a comment with the `rescan` text.